Graphics

 Strobe

-This can be used to simulate hit flashes, power-ups, or other visual effects.
+This can be used to create hit flashes, shaking effects, invincibility flashing, or other effects.

 Swoop